sjkp/sjkp.livechatmsteams/README.md

 To get it download the zip from the release page and upload it to your teams tenant following this guide: https://docs.microsoft.com/en-us/microsoftteams/platform/concepts/apps/apps-sideload

-Once the bot it install, simply write @Live Chat help to have it return the different messages that it supports.
+Once the bot is installed, simply write @Live Chat help to have it return the different commands that it supports.

 To get the embed code write @Live Chat GetWebChats